dd32/td-gh-ex/readme.txt

 === INTERFACE ===

 Interface is a Simple, Clean and Flat Responsive Retina Ready WordPress Theme.
 It is easily customizable with numerous theme options.
 Some of the highlighted options are two site layout (Narrow and Wide), 4 layouts for every post/page, 5 Page Templates, 8 widget areas, 6 custom widgets, featured slider to highlight your post/page, 10 social icons, top and bottom info bar to hightlight your contact/email/location and many more.
 Also has custom background, header, menu, favicon, CSS, webclip icon, and logo.
 Supports popular plugins like Breadcrumb NavXT, WP-PageNavi and Contact Form 7.
 It is also translation ready.
+Available Translation: Russian.
 Get free support at http://themehorse.com/support-forum and View beautiful demo site at http://themehorse.com/preview/interface

 =================================================================================